Septic Services in Pflugerville, TX

 High Water Table Near Creeks

 Properties near Gilleland Creek and Wilbarger Creek face an added challenge.
 The water table in these low-lying areas can sit high enough to saturate drain fields during rainy periods.
-When groundwater rises into the drain field zone, wastewater has nowhere to go.
+When groundwater rises into the drain field zone, effluent has nowhere to go.
 The result is surface seepage, backups, or both.
 If your property borders a creek or sits in a flood-adjacent area, factor that into your maintenance schedule, and don't skip inspections.

 Rapid Growth and Aging Systems